uid/gitstream/terraform/README.md

 To use this Terraform script, you will need to place the following deployment-specific files in this folder:

 terraform.tfvars
-: see ./terraform.tfvars.template; variables for terraform.tf script, e.g. OpenStack username/password and ssh private key for the Caesar VM
+: see ./terraform.tfvars.template; variables for terraform.tf script, e.g. OpenStack username/password and ssh private key for the OpenStack VM

-settings_local.py
+gitstream_csail_mit_edu_cert.cer
-: see ../settings_local.py.template; Django settings file with e.g. Caesar database location and password
+: public cert for SSL

-krb5.keytab
+gitstream.csail.mit.edu.key
-: Kerberos host key for caesar.csail.mit.edu, so that Caesar can have permission to the 6.031 Athena AFS locker to load code from
+: private key for SSL

-didit-privatekey.pem
+../gitstream.pem
-: private key for communicating with Didit
+: private key for communicating with Omnivore